bicarbon8/automated-functional-testing/README.md

 - [`aft-ui-webdriverio`](https://github.com/bicarbon8/automated-functional-testing/blob/main/packages/aft-ui-webdriverio/README.md) - adds support for WebdriverIO-based UI testing
 - [`aft-vittest-reporter`](https://github.com/bicarbon8/automated-functional-testing/blob/main/packages/aft-vitest-reporter/README.md) - provides Vitest Reporter plugin that integrates with AFT to simplify logging and test execution via AFT
 - [`aft-web-services`](https://github.com/bicarbon8/automated-functional-testing/blob/main/packages/aft-web-services/README.md) - adds support for testing REST-based services

-## Example Projects (click on name for more info)
-- [`cypress-mocha`](https://github.com/bicarbon8/automated-functional-testing/blob/main/examples/cypress-mocha/README.md) - demonstrates using Cypress and the `aft-mocha-reporter` package with Cypress e2e tests
-- [`selenium-jest`](https://github.com/bicarbon8/automated-functional-testing/blob/main/examples/selenium-jest/README.md) - demonstrates using Jest, Selenium WebDriver and the `aft-ui-selenium` and `aft-jest-reporter` packages for Browser application testing
-- [`selenium-mocha`](https://github.com/bicarbon8/automated-functional-testing/blob/main/examples/selenium-mocha/README.md) - demonstrates using Mocha, Selenium WebDriver and the `aft-ui-selenium` and `aft-mocha-reporter` packages for Brower application testing
-- [`web-services-jasmine`](https://github.com/bicarbon8/automated-functional-testing/blob/main/examples/web-services-jasmine/README.md) - demonstrates using Jasmine and the `aft-web-services` and `aft-jasmine-reporter` packages to perform API testing
-- [`webdriverio-mocha`](https://github.com/bicarbon8/automated-functional-testing/blob/main/examples/webdriverio-mocha/README.md) - demonstrates using Mocha, `webdriverio` and the `aft-ui-webdriverio` and `aft-mocha-reporter` packages to perform Browser and Mobile App tests

 ## Plugins
 the primary benefit of using AFT comes from the plugins and the `AftTest`.
 Because logging using AFT's `ReportingManager` will also send to any registered logging plugins, it is easy to create logging plugins that send to any external system such as TestRail or to log results to Elasticsearch.
 Additionally, before running any _assertion_ passed to a `aftTest(description, testFunction)` function, AFT will confirm if the _testFunction_ should actually be run based on the results of queries to any supplied `PolicyPlugin` implementations.